stinkang/BeatMachineAudioUnit/README.md

 but BeatMachineExtension runs correctly with the host app from this project.

 BeatMachine is an intuitive tool used for chopping up audio samples.
-The idea is that you hit a MIDI pad to record a certain section of audio, and then every time you hit that MIDI pad, you can play that section of audio back.
+The idea is that you press and hold a MIDI pad to map a section of audio to that MIDI pad for future playback.

 <img width="908" alt="Screenshot 2023-03-13 at 1 19 13 PM" src="https://user-images.githubusercontent.com/28878318/224823043-7ea450c7-1273-442d-b964-7ac35aa7ac08.png">